What Is the Average Shoe Size for Women?

 Does Size Matter?

-There’s some data that men and women find small feet in women more attractive than large feet.
+There are some data that men and women find small feet in women more attractive than large feet.

 However, these findings from 2007 are far from conclusively proven.
 In fact, some cultures go the other way, finding women with large feet more attractive than those with small feet.